3.2 Complete, Accurate, and Timely Records

 How deficiency management becomes governance

 Deficiency management is more than sending reminders.
-A mature program defines what must be present, how quickly each item must be completed, what counts as authentication, how late entries are handled, who can correct errors, and how unresolved deficiencies are escalated.
-The HIM department may run the operational queue, but governance requires medical staff rules, leadership support, system configuration, and performance reporting.
+A mature program defines what must be present, how quickly each item is completed, what counts as authentication, how late entries are handled, who can correct errors, and how unresolved deficiencies escalate.
+HIM runs the operational queue, but governance requires medical staff bylaws (which may suspend admitting privileges for delinquency), leadership support, system configuration, and performance reporting.

-A useful exam approach is to classify the risk first.
+Classify the risk first.
 If patient care is affected, the priority is urgent correction or clinician notification.
 If quality reporting is affected, the priority is source documentation and abstraction reliability.
-If legal health record integrity is affected, the priority is preserving the audit trail and following policy.
+If the legal health record is affected, the priority is preserving the audit trail and following policy.
 If a department repeatedly misses standards, the priority is root-cause analysis and corrective action.

 Practical checklist for record completion decisions